DCAN-Labs/cdni-brain/docs/uploads.md

 Watch [this tutorial](https://drive.google.com/file/d/1Yb_5L9pxIl0fquAtC83XeYleRl_uJo6S/view?usp=drive_link) for how to use globus.

 Using [this link](https://docs.globus.org/globus-connect-personal/), follow the instructions to install globus connect personal and log in using UMN credentials.
 Next, create a personal connect point.
-To transfer data to tier 2 storage (an s3 bucket), using the globus file manager, choose UMN MSI Tier2 on one side and your connect point on the other side.
-If you are wanting to transfer data to tier 1 storage, choose UMN MSI Home as your location.
+To transfer data to tier 2 storage (an s3 bucket), using the globus file manager, choose **UMN MSI Tier2** on one side and your connect point on the other side.
+Find more information about transferring to tier 2 storage [here](https://www.msi.umn.edu/support/faq/how-do-i-use-globus-transfer-data-second-tier-storage-msi).
+If you are wanting to transfer data to tier 1 storage, choose **UMN MSI Home** as your location.
+More information about setting up globus can be found [here](https://www.msi.umn.edu/support/faq/how-do-i-use-globus-transfer-data-msi-0).

 **Note**: if you want to upload data from an external hard drive, go to preferences/access and add the hard drive.
 Visit [this link](https://docs.globus.org/how-to/globus-connect-personal-windows/#configuration) for a more detailed step-by-step process.